 While noodles will never fall out of favour in Hong Kong, their production is almost entirely made in factories.
-There’s just a handful of traditional bamboo noodle makers (jook-sing min) left – masters of a old-school technique that’s quickly becoming unviable in one of the world’s most expensive cities.
+There’s just a handful of traditional bamboo noodle Hong Kong makers (jook-sing min) left – masters of an old-school technique that’s quickly becoming unviable in one of the world’s most expensive cities.

 Their origins began in the early 20th century when street hawkers in Guangzhou would carry their equipment using bamboo poles.
 Sometime later, they realised that the bamboo was the perfect tool for kneading the dough.

 Making just 100 portions can take over 2 hours.
 Chefs first need to make the noodle dough by cracking 50 eggs, typically from ducks which impart a rich yellow colour to the noodles, into a well in the flour.
 It’s then brought together and kneaded by hand with a little oil.

 Then the magic begins.
 A large bamboo pole is hooked onto the wall above the noodles while the chef bounces on the other end much like a seesaw flattening the dough for at least 45 minutes.
 Once it reaches the optimal texture and thickness, it’s sliced into strips ready for blanching.

 Today, it’s only locals who appreciate the springiness of the Hong Kong bamboo noodles and curious foreigners who are creating enough demand.
 Unfortunately, much of Hong Kong’s youth are disinterested in keeping the laborious process alive.

 We get it.
 It’s time-consuming, repetitive and inefficient, particularly when automated machines can do the grunt work.